pc9795/ds-algo-java/notes/gfg/ds/6_hashing.md

 The situation where a newly inserted key maps to an already occupied slot in the hash table is called collision.

+### Collision handling

 **Chaining**

 Each cell of hash table point to a linked list of records that have same hash function value.
 * Advantages
     1. Hash table never fills up
     2. Simple to implement
     3. Less sensitive to the hash function or load factors
-    4. It is mostly used when it is unknown how many and how frequently keys may be inserted/deleted.
+    4. It is mostly used when it is **unknown** how many and how frequently keys may be inserted/deleted.
 * Disadvantages
     1. Cache performance of chaining is not good as keys are stored using linked list
     2. Wastage of space (some parts of hash table are never used)